-^{}For owners, shelter costs include, as applicable, mortgage payments (principal and interest), property taxes, condominium fees, and payments for electricity, fuel, water, and other municipal services.
-For the purposes of this exercise, mortgage payments are calculated using a 25-year amortization with 2.14% interest and a 10% down payment.
+^{}For owners, shelter costs include, as applicable, mortgage payments (principal and interest), property taxes, condominium fees, and payments for electricity, fuel, water and other municipal services.
+For the purposes of this exercise mortgage payments are calculated using a 25-year amortization, with 5.59% 3-year fixed interest rate, and a 10% downpayment.
 Mortgage costs do not include any other shelter costs.

-^{}Incomes are adjusted to 2020 estimates using historical growth rates.
+^{}Incomes are adjusted to estimate owner incomes based on the 2016 census.